LEGAL DOSSIER / PRIVACY

 - To operate billing, usage metering, checkout, billing portals, customer support, and product analytics.

-- To improve Adola and Rose 1 based on aggregate usage patterns and product feedback.
+- To improve Adola based on aggregate usage patterns and product feedback.

-- The public demo is meant for representative test snippets.
-Do not submit secrets, credentials, regulated data, private customer records, or anything you are not allowed to process through a hosted service.
+- Do not submit secrets, credentials, regulated data, private customer records, or anything you are not allowed to process through a hosted service.

 - Production workflows should use a signed-in workspace and project-scoped API key.
 Your downstream model-provider keys are not required by Adola.

 - We may retain request metadata and receipts for metering, debugging, billing, and abuse prevention.
-We do not sell prompt data.
+We do not sell personal information or share it for cross-context behavioral advertising.

 Sharing and processors